 Pain when bending forward is usually, but not always, a sign of a disc trouble, as are short severe attacks of back pain alternating with longer bouts.
-If someone has pain when bending both forward and backward, thinning discs have probably thrown the back joints out of line, making them easy to strain.
+If someone has pain when bending both forward and backward, thinned discs have probably shifted the back joints out of line, making them easy to strain.
 Thinning discs can also make the back less flexible and may pinch a nerve, causing sciatic leg pain, which is pain that travels down the leg and possibly to the feet.
 Sciatica gets worse when bending forward.
-If there’s enough pressure on the nerve, muscles can weaken and bowel and bladder problems may occur.
+If there’s enough pressure on the nerve, muscles can weaken, and can also lead to bowel and bladder problems occurring.

 Your doctor may do one of the following tests for underlying medical problems: